America's city rankings set for Texas-sized shake up; Houston to edge past Chicago

 "If you see the way the crowd is going, you might as well jump in front of it and make it a parade," Parker said.

-(This story has been refiled to add dropped word "by" in second paragraph)
+(This story has been filed to fixe typo in 13th paragraphs on word "restaurants")

 (Reporting by Jon Herskovitz; Additional reporting by Terry Wade; Editing by Cynthia Osterman)